anderssandstrom/e3-ecmc_plugin_socketcan/README.md

 This module implements a few of the CANOpen functionalities (but it is far from a full CANOpen Implementation).

-The currect implemented features are:
+The current implemented features are:

-* SDO segmented r/w

-* PDO r/w

 * Simple master: